 With everything being said, I sympathize with the people who refused to find fault with the game when it was first released.
 For many of them, their entire notion of whether or not video games were art was predicated on The Last of Us being a masterpiece.
 Had there been any flaws in that premise, it would mean video games getting knocked back to square one, wherein they would continue to be shunned by the mainstream.
 The Last of Us being less than perfect is an easy reality for someone to accept when they believe the medium has always been a form of art, but it’s plain to see why anyone else would find it a difficult pill to swallow.

 At the end of the day, the best story-heavy games take full advantage of the medium in order to weave a narrative that couldn’t be replicated anywhere else.
 The Last of Us is a textbook example of a narrative that does not benefit from being in a game.
 When combined, the individual components of the experience form something less than the sum of its parts.
 I liken it to someone trying to assemble a puzzle using pieces from several different boxes.
 That person might end up constructing a rectangle and parts of the finished product may look good when inspecting them up-close, but when you take a step back and look at the entire picture, you get an ugly, contradictory mess.
-If the story was surgically removed from the game, its biggest issue would be fixed, but then we would be left with a zombie movie where the subtext is that humans are the real monsters.
+If the game was surgically removed from the story, the latter’s biggest issue would be fixed, but then we would be left with a zombie movie where the subtext is that humans are the real monsters.
 It wouldn’t exactly break new ground considering George Romero explored similar themes before Mr. Druckmann was even born.

 Uncharted 2 may not have been a masterpiece, but it will always rank higher in my book because of its exhilarating gameplay.
-It remains a breath of fresh air in a time when games were starting to take themselves too seriously.
+It was a breath of fresh air in a time when games were starting to take themselves too seriously.
 Would you rather hang on a road sign and shoot at evil mercenaries or watch a family man lose his daughter?
 Did I even have to ask?

 Final Score: 3/10